 Please enable JavaScript for this site to run correctly.

-Southampton Arts and Humanities Festival, formerly called Human Worlds Festival, is the University of Southampton's annual celebration of Humanities and the Arts.
+Southampton Arts and Humanities Festival, formerly called Human Worlds Festival, is the University of Southampton's annual celebration of humanities and the arts.

-The Southampton Arts and Humanities Festival was first launched in 2014 and runs every year to coincide with Being Human festival, the UK's national celebration of humanities research.
+The Festival was first launched in 2014 and runs every year to coincide with Being Human festival, the UK's national celebration of humanities research.

 Southampton Arts and Humanities Festival is organised by the UoS Festival team - part of the Public Engagement with Research unit (PERu) at the University of Southampton - who curate all sides of the event from planning to evaluation, and take pride in delivering the best possible experience to everyone involved, from volunteers to visitors.